e-tayfw/HTML_Project/HTML_Lesson1.md

 ignores it.
 </p>

-See how these codes are runned above

 ## HTML Horizontal Rules
-    The <hr> tag defines a thermic break in an HTML page.
+The hr tag defines a thermic break in an HTML page.
 This break is often displayed as a horizontal rule, a line break

-    The <hr> elemnt is used to seperate content (or define a change) in a HTML page:
+The hr elemnt is used to seperate content (or define a change) in a HTML page:

 ### Example:
 ```htm